MfrMesa/Falcon-Dashboard-Clone/README.md

   CSS  </br>
   JAVASCRIPT </br>

-# How to iniciate the project:
+# How to initiate the project:

   1) Download the Files:
      Download the game source code from the GitHub repository or clone it using Git.